truecharts/website/docs/manual/SCALE/guides/vpn-setup.md

 :::caution Killswitch Entry

 The Killswitch entry uses the Network ID and CIDR.
 Please note the example above is 192.168.1.0/24.
 This is never your default gateway or router IP address.
 If you fill this entry out incorrectly Gluetun will fail to start and the application it is attached to will fail to start.
 In almost all situations the Network ID will end in a .0 (ie. 192.168.0.0, 10.0.0.0, 172.16.0.0) and the CIDR will be /24.
-If you are unsure of what your Network ID and CIDR are please ask in [Networking](https://discord.com/channels/830763548678291466/967864860819988561)

   > Specifying the kubernetes subnet is not necessary as it is automatically excluded from the VPN tunnel